 USEFUL TIP: Berisha ferry is very popular during peak season in July and August.
 Therefore, it is mandatory to book tickets in advance to ensure your seat.
 We booked everything a couple of weeks before our trip.

 Berisha Ferry or Boat Dragobia?

 There are two types of ferries offered by Berisha company- Ferry Berisha and Boat Dragobia, both depart Komani at around the same time at 9 AM.
 Ferry Berisha is a much bigger 3-level boat with the capacity for cars and motorbikes.
-It also offers more space to move around on the “ground level” open deck, the upper deck with seats and roof cover.
+It also offers more space to move around on the “ground level” open deck, the upper deck with seats, and the roof cover.
 Therefore, it is much better for taking pictures.
 Inside seating space with the coffee shop and bathroom is also available.
-Dragobia, on another hand, is a long tail passenger-only boat with seating inside only.
-Therefore, views from it will be different and more difficult to take cool pictures.
+Dragobia, on another hand, is a long-tail passenger-only boat with seating inside only.
+Therefore, views from it will be different, and more difficult to take cool pictures.

 Other Komani Lake ferry options

 Besides, Berisha, there are 2 other companies operating in Komani Lake: Rozafa Ferry and Alpin Ferry.